top of page

 Recent Posts

-On a blustery March 1 afternoon, a bush fire ignited along a Montgomery hiking trail that originates in Cherry Brook Preserve on Route 518 and runs along Bloomberg’s 16-acre solar panel field to the back side of Princeton Airport.
+On a blustery March 1 afternoon, three local fires ignited.
+A bush fire sparked along a Montgomery hiking trail that originates in Cherry Brook Preserve on Route 518 and runs along Bloomberg’s 16-acre solar panel field to the back side of Princeton Airport.

-Firefighters extinguished the flames quickly, by 12:30 pm, which was especially important given that there was an elevated risk for the spread of wildfires in central New Jersey.
-The National Weather Service issued the warning due to dry conditions combined with northwest winds of 25 mph and gusts up to 40 mph.
+Local firefighters extinguished the flames by 12:30 pm, which was important given that there was an elevated risk for the spread of wildfires in central New Jersey.
+The National Weather Service had issued the warning due to dry conditions combined with northwest winds of 25 mph and gusts up to 40 mph.

 Brush fire in Montgomery Township on March 1, 2025.
 By Barbara A. Preston. themontynews.com